MarcusHue/rasabot/data/nlu.md

 - Good, thanks!
 What is this all about?
 - What kind of services are you offering?
 - What is this about?
+- What is this about?\n ?
+- Who is the dialog manager?
+- OK.
+What is the dialog manager?
+- What's this about?
+- I am good, what is this all about?
+- Good!
+What is this all about?
+- True that..
+What is this about?
+- What is this all about?
+- Interesting, and what is the dialog manager

 ## intent:ask_faq_the_dialog_manager_location
 - where are you located?